Skinning and butchering one’s own deer save money and ensure that the process will be undertaken more cautiously.

 Using your cable hoist, hang your deer upside down.
 Lower it so as to make the hams level with your eyesight.
 The head of the deer should be touching the ground.

-Take up your deer skinning knife and start at the deer’s groin.
+Take up a high-quality deer skinning knife and start at the deer’s groin.
 Slip up the point of the knife under the deer’s skin with the blade facing upwards.
 Now cut a slit upward from the bottom of ham to at a point past the knee.
 Repeat on the other side.

 Use your skinning knife to loosen the deer’s skin.
 Cut the distance around each joint.
 Now, peel the skin from the deer’s back legs to its tail.
 Next, cut off the tailbone and peel down to the front shoulders.